FelixOnline/v2/content/articles/2012-1-20-captains-interviews-netball.md

 subtitle: >
   Shooting the breeze with the popular club
 date: "2012-01-20 17:19:46 +0000"

 # Attributes from Felix Online V1
 id: "2043"
 old_path: /sport/2043/captains-interviews-netball
 aliases:
  - /sport/2043/captains-interviews-netball
+imported: true
+comments:
+ - Dear AuthorPersonally I like the outfit more than the game itselfParticularly when worn by the treasurerVery sweet

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true